KTechWacko/Ansible/README.md

-This is my Ansible runbooks for build servers and workstations
+This is my Ansible runbooks for building servers and workstations